jg925/ece3400_2019-team10/labs/lab4.md

 Note: This was NOT our final transmission scheme.
 See Milestone 4 for that.
 This was just to prove that we could send accurate information over the radios.

-## Drawing a Tile
-After Lab 3, we continued to work on our FPGA Verilog code to map out a tile.
-As a first stepping stone to the final goal, of drawing out a full maze.
-We aimed to accurately draw a tile in a certain location.
-Since the robot would be sending data via the radio communication at each intersection in the maze, we wanted to be able to draw a tile representing each of those intersections.
-We set our visible screen size to be able to fit the entire 10x10 tile maze which would include 30x30 pixel tiles.

-Our overall flow for drawing a tile at a location was to send information from the base station's Arduino about the coordinates of the robot in the maze.
-These coordinates would then correlate to a certain top-left corner pixel of a 30x30 pixel tile that would be mapped. `DEO_NANO.v` and `IMAGE_PROCESSOR.v` were the two main files that were heavily modified to try different methods for mapping out the tiles.
-Ultimately, we had `DE0_NANO.v`, the main FPGA project module, convert the Arduino inputs indicating x and y location into its corresponding top-left corner pixel.
-Within `IMAGE_PROCESSOR.v`, an iterating `xpos` and `ypos` would be added on to the top-left corner x and y inputs to create the tile.
-Each pixel corresponded to an index in the memory, and the color of that pixel would be stored.
-To create the walls, we set the color of the outer border of the tile to a different color than the inside of the tile.
-In addition to the x and y position of the top left corner of the tile, the wall orientation of each tile would be known and would indicate which sides of the tiles would be colored differently.

-Initially, we had problems writing to the memory in a way that would properly display on the screen.
-Eventually, we realized there were issues in the clocks we were using in `IMAGE_PROCESSOR.v` and that we needed to write to memory faster than we wrote to it.

-## Drawing the Maze

 ## Full Robotic Integration
 The last thing to do was to put it all together.
 ### Hardware